Meet Christopher Carman, LCPC—Accepting new clients!

 I obtained a Master of Science in Counseling Psychology from Loyola University, and a Bachelor of Science in Psychology, Philosophy and Religious Studies from Towson University.
 Having completed an intensive training program in clinical supervision, I am a Board Approved Supervisor and can provide clinical supervision to graduate clinicians holding LGPC licensure in the state of Maryland.

-If you are interested in working with me, please call (410) 870-0490, email me directly at firstname.lastname@example.org, or schedule via the online appointment link below:
+If you are interested in working with me, please call (410) 870-0490 or email me directly at firstname.lastname@example.org.

 Verified by Psychology Today.